filipsnastins/tomodachi-testcontainers/docs/getting-started/testing-app-with-backing-services.md

 It would create unnecessary friction for integrating automated testing into the development workflow.

 That's where Testcontainers are very useful - they automate the creation of the application's dependencies.
-They're run as Docker containers and thrown away when tests finish.
+They're run as Docker containers and are thrown away when tests finish.
 Testcontainers make configuration of your local development environment easy - all its components are defined as code in the same repository and created the same way every time you run the tests.